Princeton Sentry® Ginkgo

 This Urban Approved cultivar is perfect for the backyard of an urban home.
-With its tall, yet columnar form, and low maintenance habit, Princeton Sentry® Ginkgo is a great choice for a tree with unique fan-shape foliage and spectacular fall appeal.
-Use of this tree varies dependent on location, but Princeton Sentry® Ginkgo comes from a family of plants known for their hardiness and longevity.
+With its tall, yet columnar form and low maintenance habit, Princeton Sentry® Ginkgo is a great choice for a tree with unique fan-shape foliage and spectacular fall appeal.
+Use of this tree varies depending on location, but Princeton Sentry® Ginkgo comes from a family of plants known for their hardiness and longevity.
 Don’t you want a living fossil in your yard?
 May also be known as Maidenhair Tree.

 For a similar, but wider shade tree, look at Autumn Gold™ Ginkgo.

 Little to no wildlife value as Princeton Sentry® Ginkgo is a seedless (male) cultivar, so it does not attract birds.
-The female Ginkgo produces a fruit which is known to bring an unpleasant smell with it, making it industry standard to sell male cultivars.
+The female Ginkgo produces a fruit that is known to bring an unpleasant smell with it, making it industry standard to sell male cultivars.

 Additionally, it is deer resistant.

-Princeton Sentry® is a slow growing tree, which in youth can look somewhat sparse.
+Princeton Sentry® is a slow-growing tree, which in youth can look somewhat sparse.
 The branching structure will fill out in time.
 This adds to its unique “rick-rack” look during winter.

-In fall, you may notice your Ginkgo’s leaves drop dramatically, all at once.
+In the fall, you may notice your Ginkgo’s leaves drop dramatically, all at once.
 Why is this?
 As colder weather comes, common deciduous trees like maples often lose their leaves over the course of a few weeks.
 The process of a tree losing its leaves it a little more complex than you may think, the stems of leaves on these trees are called petioles.
 Petioles produce a layer of protective cells to protect trees from diseases that could enter as the leaves drop.
 This process typically takes place over a period of several weeks as temperature decreases.
 On a Ginkgo tree, the petioles form this layer of scar-like cells simultaneously and once a hard frost comes it triggers all leaves to drop at once, creating a lovely golden carpet around the base of your tree.
 Often, a true sign that fall has arrived.

 Ginkgo biloba was previously classified in the Pinophyta division (phylum), which encompasses all cone-bearing plants commonly referred to as Conifers.
 Ginkgo biloba is now classified in its own division, Ginkgophyta, but it is still a gymnosperm (meaning ‘naked seed’) and is closely related to other prehistoric plants like Evergreens and Cycads.